ThoisoiThree/Moraxella_catarrhalis_minirev/README.md

 Moraxella catarrhalis Mini-Review 🦠
 ==========================================

 Welcome to the Moraxella catarrhalis Mini-Review repository!
-This project provides a compact but comprehensive genomic analysis of *Moraxella catarrhalis*, a human pathogen and third-leading cause of bacterial acute otitis media in children.
+This project provides a compact genomic analysis of *Moraxella catarrhalis*, a human pathogen and third-leading cause of bacterial acute otitis media in children.
 Dive into the fascinating world of microbial genomics and explore the tools and scripts used for this study.

 ------------------------------------------
 📋 Overview